-During the 22nd Conference of the Japan Evaluation from the floor, including: the difference between new project Society (JES) held on December 4 and 5, 2021, JICA hosted management and former cooperation programs/approaches; a common session entitled "Direction of Evaluation in how to accumulate evidence in new program management; how to evaluate projects utilizing the ToC and the academic Development Cooperation".
-During a free session "Science and technology/international cooperation", JICA reported background to the "Human well-being" perspective.
-During the free session "Science and technologies/ on the use of satellite data in its project evaluation.
-During the common session, JICA outlined how it international cooperation a case study of High-Speed Rail has responded to changes in its project evaluation Development Project in Thailand", JICA made presentations circumstances, entitled an "Overview of JICA's Project entitled "Impact Evaluation of Infrastructure Project Using Satellite Data" and "Usability and Limitation of Satellite Data Evaluation - responding to recent trends -", briefing Analysis Using Google Earth Engine a case study of Highhow JICA has considered evaluation in a new project Speed Rail Development Project in Thailand"4.
-Participants management to be introduced ("strengthening thematic program strategy in development cooperation and issues actively discussed the logic of estimating economic to be considered for evaluation").
-As well as explaining and development from nighttime-light data and other topics. reporting how to utilize the ToC, an important evaluation The presentations and dialogues at JASID and JES method under the new project management to visualize conferences sparked discussions on future evaluation objectives and the desirable approach to evaluation in the paths towards outcomes, to JICA projects, JICA also reported on progress and updated the status of development cooperation projects, and spawned useful its consideration on how to incorporate two evaluation recommendations and suggestions.
-JICA will continue perspectives introduced in FY 2021 (Human well-being and to respond to changes in development cooperation Leave No One Behind) into its project evaluation. circumstances effectively and promptly, and promote various Following the presentation, the participants actively ways of improving to implement better projects in the future.
+During the 22nd Conference of the Japan Evaluation Society (JES) held on December 4 and 5, 2021, JICA hosted a common session entitled "Direction of Evaluation in Development Cooperation".
+During a free session "Science and technology/international cooperation", JICA reported on the use of satellite data in its project evaluation.

+During the common session, JICA outlined how it has responded to changes in its project evaluation circumstances, entitled an "Overview of JICA's Project Evaluation - responding to recent trends -", briefing how JICA has considered evaluation in a new project management to be introduced ("strengthening thematic program strategy in development cooperation and issues to be considered for evaluation").
+As well as explaining and reporting how to utilize the ToC, an important evaluation method under the new project management to visualize the paths towards outcomes, to JICA projects, JICA also reported on progress and updated the status of its consideration on how to incorporate two evaluation perspectives introduced in FY 2021 (Human well-being and Leave No One Behind) into its project evaluation.